londonbarrett/context-forms-proto/README.md

 - Localizable: You can output localized errors.
 - Lightweight: less than 2Kb.

+## Nice to Have

+- Initial values.
+- Sequential forms.
+- Multi step forms.
+- Inject all form values in on change, or a reference to the state of the form
+- Access form values from outside.
+Form onChange.
+- Manipulate form from outside.
+- HOF functions for manipulating the form, i.e. to update values on the form
+- Inject with the hocs form manipulation functions

 ## Overview

 The Context Forms library is composed of 1 component and 2 HOCs: